Gamera the Brave: Plot

 In 1973, Kosuke Aizawa evacuates his home in Shima, which is under attack by a swarm of man-eating bird-like creatures called the Original Gyaos until a benevolent fire-breathing turtle-like creature named Avant Gamera intervenes to buy time for the evacuation.
 Unable to exterminate all of the Gyaos, Gamera sacrifices himself in a self-destruct ability to end the threat of the Gyaos for good as Kosuke watches from the shores.

 33 years later when Kosuke has matured into adult, his son Toru has a fear of being left alone because he is plagued by memories of his late mother Miyuki and Kosuke having to work hard to support his family.
 Toru's fears are intensified when he finds his neighbor, Mai, has to undergo dangerous heart surgery.
 When his other friends, Katsuya and Ishimaru, take him out exploring to try and cheer him up, Toru discovers an unusual egg atop a red stone in the same place original Gamera self-destructed decades ago.
-The egg, which reveals to be Gamera's egg, hatches into a juvenile Gamera, which Toru nicknames him Toto, after what Miyuki used to call Toru.
+The egg, which is revealed to be Gamera's egg, hatches into a juvenile Gamera, which Toru nicknames Toto, after what Miyuki used to call Toru.
 Toto begins to display remarkable abilities such as high intelligence, levitation, and breathing small bursts of fire; while growing at a rapid rate.

 Meanwhile, Toto quickly outgrows the house and is relocated by Toru and his friends to maintain secrecy.
 Toru also gives Mai the red stone he found Toto's egg on as a good luck charm for her heart surgery.
 However, after a storm, Toru finds Toto has left his hideaway and gone missing.
 Concurrently, many shipping disasters occur in the area, the cause of which is Zedus, a monstrous, man-eating mutated reptile.

 As Zedus soon thereafter rampages through the city, and corners Toru, Kozuke, and Toru's friends, Toto, now significantly larger, intercedes, but he is wounded in the battle and gets captured by government officials.
 Privy to Gamera's species being benevolent creatures and knowing Zedus would return, the government has scientists who studied the original Gamera work to help heal wounded Toto.
 Keeping him in a warehouse, they bandage Toto and hook Toto up to a machine which infuses him with liquid derived from mysterious red stones found in the vicinity of the original Gamera's self-destruction, which the scientists theorize give Toto their power.